Lemon-mlc/ImageNet3D-Flask-app/README.md

 Lastly every real image comes with an existing annotation obtained from a pretrained 3D model.
 Your job would be refining the prediction of the model, as well as labeling the quality of the object.
 See below for a full list of "things to do" for each real image.

-❗**Read me ☺ → Before you start, it is very important for you to go over this tutorial with qualitative examples demonstrating many important details.
+❗**Read me ☺ → Before you start, it is very important for you to go over this [tutorial](https://drive.google.com/file/d/1BiQ4CoYbhABI5S2oC0M7IGqqvUmosnmu/view) with qualitative examples demonstrating many important details.
 The first part of the tutorial is similar to this documentation and the second part of the tutorial provides a lot of qualitative images.
 Please go over a number of the examples in part two to make sure you fully grasp the idea.**

 ![image](static/images/imagenet3d_viewpoint.png)

 ## New for v2 (Mar 2024)
-As we start to deal with more challenging classes, we no longer have good initializations for the 3D orientation.
+1.As we start to deal with more challenging classes, we no longer have good initializations for the 3D orientation.
 New buttons are added with "↓↓" and "↑↑", which mean they are coarse buttons with bigger steps.
-Since we don't have good initializations, labeling one image may takes longer.
+2.Since we don't have good initializations, labeling one image may takes longer.
 Please be patient and make sure the results are visually correct.
-The quality of the images can be lower too -- some bounding boxes may not correspond to the class of interest.
+3.The quality of the images can be lower too -- some bounding boxes may not correspond to the class of interest.
 It is therefore important to label and disregard "bad" objects.
 Label the question as "bad quality/no object" so we will disregard this sample.
 In this case, you may skip tuning other parameters.
-Similar as before, it is important to label the visibility and the scene density.
-If you have gone through the tutorial, you should have a good feeling of how to label these questions.
+4.Similar as before, it is important to label the visibility and the scene density.
+If you have gone through the [tutorial](https://drive.google.com/file/d/1BiQ4CoYbhABI5S2oC0M7IGqqvUmosnmu/view), you should have a good feeling of how to label these questions.

 Some other class-specific notes:

 - **bicycle-built-for-two:** We don't have good mesh models for tandem bicycles so we will be using mesh models of normal bicycles.
 This shouldn't be a problem as long as you match the 2D center and 3D orientation of the tandem bicycle in the image and the rendered mesh model.
 - **beaker:** There are different subtypes of beakers but we don't have good mesh models covering every shape.
 This wouldn't be a problem for the pose parameters we consider here.
 For 3D viewpoint, match the orientation of the beaker notch.
 2D location and distance should be straightforward too.
 - **oboe:** It's almost impossible to tell the "azimuth" of an oboe.
 Just ignore this parameter and match the others.
-- **crutch:** There can be different types of crutches (see here).
+- **crutch:** There can be different types of crutches (see [here](https://www.physio-pedia.com/File:Types_of_crutches.jpg)).
 We only want the type that matches the mesh model we have (i.e., axillary crutch).
 For other types of crutches, just label them as "bad quality/no object".
-- **punching_bag:** There are different types of punching bags (see here).
+- **punching_bag:** There are different types of punching bags (see [here](https://img2.storyblok.com/1800x743/filters:focal(null):format(webp)/f/115220/2400x990/eae71daccc/how-to-choose-the-right-punching-bag-for-your-workout.jpeg)).
 We only want boxing bag and hanging bags, with a cylinder shape.
 For punching bags, also ignore the "azimuth" parameter.

 ## Uesr Interface
 Log in to the web app with your annotator ID.
 You will see the list of tasks assigned to you and track your progress in this page.